Kroc/NoNonsenseForum/README.txt

 Requirements:
 -------------
 *	An up to date Apache installation, 2.1 or above
-*	PHP 5.2.6 or above
+*	PHP 5.2.6 or above (5.3+ preferred)
-*	A sub domain (like 'forum.---.com'), virtual host or dedicated web-root for the forum. it will not run in a sub-folder

 Install:
 --------
+1. NoNonsense Forum can run on it’s own domain / sub-domain (preferred), or within a sub-folder (e.g. '/forum/')

-1. Copy this directory and all files to the web-root
+	Copy this directory and all files to the web-root of a sub-domain (like 'forum.---.com'), virtual host or other dedicated web-root for the forum, or as a sub-folder therein

 	NOTE: On some platforms, the ".htaccess" file may be invisible.
 	      Please search the Internet for instructions on how to show hidden files on your operating system if you cannot see the ".htaccess" file.
 It must be included with the other files for NoNonsense Forum to work

+	NOTE: If you run NoNonsense Forum in a sub-folder of a domain, any existing ".htaccess" rules might 'leak' into the folder and prevent the forum from working correctly.
+	      It is recommended to use a sub-domain if you are not sure how to manually edit ".htaccess" rules

-2. Ensure the web-root and all sub-folders (especially "users") have write permission for PHP, the code will save new threads directly to web-root
+2. Ensure the web-root / folder and all sub-folders (especially "users") have write permission for PHP, the code will save new threads directly to web-root

 3. Visit the site in your browser.
 If all is well, you should have an empty, but functional forum.
 If you're having problems you